-On the evidence before him, Justice Belobaba found that a rampant “look the other way” culture respecting unpaid overtime proliferated through the bank’s daily in-branch operations.
+On the evidence presented before him by an employment lawyer in Toronto, Justice Belobaba found that a rampant “look the other way” culture respecting unpaid overtime proliferated through the bank’s daily in-branch operations.
 Justice Belobaba also found that actual hours of work were not recorded (which was a systemic deficiency that contravened the Code) and that the bank breached its overtime obligations as prescribed by federal labour law.
 Accordingly, the Plaintiff established liability and was successful on the merits of the case.
 The decision on damages is yet to be released.

 CIBC’s practice was to approve overtime hours worked before the hours were required to be worked.
 However, per affidavit evidence, employees were discouraged from filing timesheets that recorded overtime that was not pre-approved.
 Employees were also afraid of claiming overtime for fear that this would adversely impact their employment/advancement at the bank.
 Further, overtime hours worked often arose from unpredictable circumstances.
 Accordingly, “pre-authorizing” overtime hours proved to be unrealistic and unworkable.